ceph/ceph/doc/rados/operations/crush-map-edits.rst

 Manually editing a CRUSH Map
 ============================

-.. note:: Manually editing the CRUSH map is considered an advanced
+.. note:: Manually editing the CRUSH map is an advanced
 	  administrator operation.
 All CRUSH changes that are necessary for the overwhelming majority of installations are possible via the standard ceph CLI and do not require manual CRUSH map edits.
-If you have identified a use case where manual edits *are* necessary, consider contacting the Ceph developers so that future versions of Ceph can make this unnecessary.
+If you have identified a use case where manual edits *are* necessary with recent Ceph releases, consider contacting the Ceph developers so that future versions of Ceph can obviate your corner case.

 To edit an existing CRUSH map: